 Give a book on Spindrift a spin.

-The book also delves into a conspiracy of the mind that undercuts human beings from understanding their spiritual and psychic experiences.
+The book also delves into a conspiracy of the human mind that undercuts human beings from understanding their spiritual healings and psychic experiences.

 Asked about praying for the chaotic world that is foisted on our five physical senses, Sweet said, "We don't pray to the Matrix.
 We pray to wake up and view from above the Matrix.
 A line from the Matrix is 'As long as the Matrix exists, people will never be free.'"